The Kumamoto streetcar (Kumamoto City Tram) is the easiest way to cross the city center with kids.

 - Kumamoto-Eki-mae: JR station for shinkansen onward

-- Suizenji-Koen: Suizenji garden for stroller-friendly walk
+- Suizenji-Koen: Suizenji garden for a stroller-friendly walk

 - Karashima-cho: Shimotori arcade for kid food and shopping